 10 minutes from the lively centre of Brussels, the listed UNESCO Grand-Place, the chic antique district the Sablon, the trendy fashion area Dansaert, fabulous restaurants and the North and Central train stations.

-15 minutes from the best museums (BOZAR, Cinquantenaire Museum, Royal Museums of Fine Arts of Belgium, Magritte Museum, Horta Museum, Belgian Comic Strip Center, Wiels - Contemporary art centre…) and the international South train station.
+15 minutes from the best museums (BOZAR, Cinquantenaire Museum, Royal Museums of Fine Arts of Belgium, Magritte Museum, Horta Museum, Belgian Comic Strip Center, Wiels Contemporary art centre…).

 25 minutes from Brussels-Zaventem airport.